 He is a regular contributor of commentary to The Daily Signal, Heritage’s multimedia news organization.

 Azerrad received a doctoral degree in politics from the University of Dallas, where he wrote a dissertation on the foundations of John Locke’s political thought.
 He also taught a course, “Principles of American Politics,” to undergraduates.

 He currently teaches a class on conservative political thought at the American University in Washington, D.C.

-A native of Montreal, Quebec in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
+A native of Montreal in Canada, Azerrad received his master of arts degree in political science from Carleton University in Ottawa.
 He also holds a bachelor’s degree in journalism and political science from Concordia University in Montreal.